jakoch/php-wasm-devbox/playground/readme.md

 - [ ] Document settings:
   - [ ] Max execution time
     Example:

     ```php
     <?php
     while (true) {
         echo(1);
     }
     ```

 - [ ] Dropdown for selecting example code snippets to prefill the editor
+  - [x] Add some examples, e.g. `playground/examples/hello_world.php`
 - [x] Save button to save editor content as a PHP file
 - [ ] URL sharing feature (Not Implementing):
   - [ ] **Won't implement** due to storage concerns
   - [ ] **Unresolved:** Where to store shared code?
 Possibly use another playground or code paste service
   - [ ] **Too much work:** Need content moderation to prevent abuse

+## Ideas

+- [ ] Run against multiple PHP-WASM modules
+  - [ ] give PHP version as DOCKER argument
+  - [ ] support only "Currently Supported Version" of PHP, https://www.php.net/supported-versions.php
+    - grab this via json? or hardcode the matrix?
+  - [ ]  "Performance" tab
+    - for each version display: version, system time, user time, memory
+- [ ] provide "opcodes" tab to see the instruction in the PHP VM
+  - [ ] compile "vulcan logic dumper" php extension into the wasm module
+- [ ] provide "docs" tab to list the php functions used with a link to the php manual
+  - [ ]